 Kathy Romanoff has an MEd from Georgia State University and a BS in Education from the University of Tennessee.
 She enjoyed teaching students in the Metro Atlanta Area for eighteen years and has maintained her teaching certificate.
 During her tenure as a public school teacher she taught various math and science classes, but chemistry was her love.
 Numerous levels of chemistry, including Advanced Placement, permitted her to develop a thorough - learner based program.
 Kathy stepped out of the classroom in 1995 and into the home to care for her children .
 Shortly after this transition she began to teach chemistry within the home school community.
 Bruce and Kathy enjoy fellowshipping at Westminster Presbyterian Church.

 Michelle Shaw received her B.A. in Economics from Harvard College in 1985 and her J.D. from Harvard Law School in 1989.
-She practiced law in Massachusetts for six years before she chose to focus on homeschooling her children.
-She brings to her debate class her training and experience in criminal and civil litigation.
+She practiced law in Massachusetts for six years before she chose to focus on homeschooling her five children.
+Three of her children have graduated from college and the last two are attending Kennesaw State University.
 Michelle has taught teenagers in various capacities for over 20 years.
 She has taught at Eastside/LAC for eight years.
-She is married to Dr. Alan Shaw, an Assistant Professor in Computer Science at Kennesaw State University and the pastor of Christ First Community Church in Stone Mountain.
-Michelle and Alan have three children who have graduated and two who are still in high school.
+She is married to Dr. Alan Shaw, a tenured Professor in Computer Science at Kennesaw State University and the pastor of Christ First Community Church in Snellville.

 Margaret Shuman earned a secondary English education/German double major and a renewable, 7-12 GA teaching certificate at Berry College.
 She went on to get a master's degree from Bowling Green State University, OH, in speech and theatre, where she also took graduate level courses in literature and theories of teaching writing.
 Since graduation, she has taught in two public schools, two private schools, and the home education world.
 The College Board has officially approved Margaret to teach both AP Literature and Language, and has hired her to score SAT essays.
 She has also led seminars in drama, AP English, speech, and writing at professional development conferences.
 Margaret and her family worship at Passion City Church.
 You can find out more about Margaret at www.margaretshuman.com.